ko-sharon/AzSentinel/index.md

 ---
-title: "Getting started with the Documentation Theme for Jekyll"
+title: "Getting started with Azure Sentinel"
-keywords: sample homepage
+keywords: getting started
 tags: [getting_started]
 sidebar: mydoc_sidebar
 permalink: index.html
-summary: These brief instructions will help you get started quickly with the theme.
-The other topics in this help provide additional information and detail about working with other aspects of this theme and Jekyll.
+summary: These brief instructions will help you get started quickly with Azure Sentinel and security analytics best practices / guidance.
+{% include note.html content="This repository is a community project and does not serve as official Microsoft documentation - feedback and comments are much appreciated.
+For official Azure Sentinel documentation, <a alt='Azure Sentinel Documentation' href='https://docs.microsoft.com/en-us/azure/sentinel/'>click here</a>." %}
 ---

-{% include note.html content="If you're cloning this theme, you're probably writing documentation of some kind.
-I have a blog on technical writing here called <a alt='technical writing blog' href='http://idratherbewriting.com'>I'd Rather Be Writing</a>.
-If you'd like to stay updated with the latest trends, best practices, and other methods for writing documentation, consider <a href='https://tinyletter.com/tomjoht'>subscribing</a>.
-I also have a site on <a href='http://idratherbewriting.com/learnapidoc'>writing API documentation</a>." %}

 ## Build the Theme